JuliaSymbolics/Symbolics.jl/docs/src/manual/sparsity_detection.md

 # Structure and Sparsity Detection

-Using the tracing system provided by Symbolics.jl expressions, Symbolics.jl can automatically detect the sparsity patterns of Julia functions in an efficient way.
+Using the tracing system provided by Symbolics.jl expressions, Symbolics.jl can automatically detect the sparsity patterns of Julia functions efficiently.
 This functionality is described in more detail in the paper:

 ```
 @article{gowda2019sparsity,